tidyparse/tidyparse/README.md

  I -> 1 | 2 | 3 | 4 | IF
  B -> true | false | B BO B | ( B ) | BF
 BO -> and | or
+---
 ```

-The file `ocaml.tidy` can also contain this test case:
+The same file may also contain a test case, for example:

 ```
 if true then if true then 1 else 2 else 3
 ```

-This should produce the following output:
+If the string is valid, as shown above, Tidyparse should display the following output:

 ```
 ✅ Current line parses!
 Tree: